Snowflake Migration and Testing

 It is particularly important to be alert when comparing data types between the source and target.
 This is especially pertinent since a one to one mapping between the source and target data types can never be assumed.
 Every database, more often than not, may have different data types.
 Hence, while creating schema tests, the tests must factor the correct datatype mapping between the source database and Snowflakes.

-Run and Test Initial Data Loads-iCEDQ
+Run and Test Initial Data Loads - iceDQ

 Run and Test Initial Data Loads